Aldershot, Farnham and District Athletic Club: History

-2016 Tragedy
+In 2008, the president was Steve Smith and the chairman was Michael Neighbour.

 On the night of 8 November 2016 at around 7:10pm, two promising young athletes, Lucy Pygott, 17, and Stacey Burrows, 16, were killed by a drunk driver whilst crossing Queen's Avenue as they jogged from the stadium to begin their evening training session.
 Despite the best efforts of paramedics and the air ambulance crews to save the two girls, they were pronounced dead at the scene.
 Lucy Pygott, who was from Hartley Wintney, represented Great Britain in July at the 2016 European Athletics Youth Championships in Tbilisi, Georgia, where she won a bronze medal in the Under 18 3000 metres.
 Stacey Burrows, who was from Farnborough, was the Hampshire Under 17 3000 metres champion.

 In a statement, the club said:

 Tributes were paid across the World, with most races including the Hampshire Cross Country League match in Bournemouth, the Start Fitness Metropolitan Cross Country League match in Stevenage and the British Athletics Cross Challenge fixture in Milton Keynes, the following weekend being preceded by a minutes silence and runners wearing black or AFD-coloured ribbons on their vests.

-In Bournemouth, despite no longer running himself, AFD head coach Mick Woods completed a lap of the course in memory of his two athletes, while many AFD athletes ran and finished their races together.
-A minute's silence was also held at the Cross de Atapuerca in Spain, where Pygott had been due to race for England.

-In Stevenage many runners ran with black ribbons on their wrists and vests and a minute's silence was held.

-As well as this, athletics events in the summer held minute silences despite happening months after the tragic event.

 The 24-year-old driver, later named as serving soldier, Michael Casey, who was found to be over the drink-drive limit, the speed limit and drove through red lights, admitted to death by dangerous driving by driving through red lights and was subsequently jailed for six years, disqualified from driving for 10 years and dismissed from the British Army.

 Athletes nominated for the 2016 Athletics Weekly British Under 18 athlete of the year award paid further tribute to Stacey Burrows and Lucy Pygott by requesting that the award be made to the two talented teenage runners.
-Following the tragedy, Athletics Weekly was contacted by European youth 1500 metres silver medallist, Sabrina Sinha on behalf of her fellow award nominees who had come to the collective decision that they wished to see the honour jointly awarded to the two girls.
+Following the tragedy, Athletics Weekly was contacted by European youth silver medallist, Sabrina Sinha on behalf of her fellow award nominees who had come to the collective decision that they wished to see the honour jointly awarded to the two girls.

 On 20 October 2018, a memorial bench and plaque dedicated to the memory of the girls were presented at the Aldershot Military Stadium.

+In 2018, AFD was ranked number one running club in the country statistically by Jegmar.